Water firms face growing criticism over beach sewage

 Water companies are facing mounting criticism from environmental campaigners and politicians over sewage being pumped on to British beaches.

-Pollution warnings have been put in place across more than 40 beaches and swimming spots in England and Wales after heavy rain overwhelmed sewers.
+Pollution warnings remain in place across more than 20 beaches and swimming spots in England and Wales after heavy rain overwhelmed sewers.

 Downing Street condemned the industry for not reducing sewage discharge and putting shareholders before customers.